ONC LEAP: Aligning Housing and Health Care Project

 NORC led a comprehensive evaluation of the Aligning Housing and Healthcare (AHAH) project.

-- Assessing the technical feasibility of designing and developing a shared electronic care plan application implemented at a community health center and a community-based housing organization
+- Assessing the technical feasibility of leveraging the MCC e-Care Plan and SDOH standards to develop a referral app connecting a community health center with a housing community-based organization

-- Describing care team members’ experiences regarding its design, implementation, use, and utility of the electronic care plan
+- Describing participant experiences regarding its design, implementation, use, and utility

 This approach showcased NORC’s strengths in innovative evaluation methods for health IT solutions and responsiveness to client needs, ultimately providing actionable insights for scaling the referral app to other settings and enhancing service delivery for providers and patients.